coala/coala/docs/Developers/Writing_Native_Bears.rst

 to the user.
 If the user likes it, coala will apply it automatically - you don't need to care.

+To propose a change Result class has a ``diffs`` parameter which accepts a dictionary with key as a filename and value as a Diff object which is basically the proposed changes in that file.
+Bears also have the ability to suggest multiple changes for a single problem and let user decide which change to make.
+For this along with ``diffs`` Result class also has an ``alternate_diffs`` parameter which accepts a list of dictionaries where each element is an alternate change.

 Your function needs to return an iterable of ``Result`` objects: that means you can either return a ``list`` of ``Result`` objects or simply yield them and write the method as a generator.